bodo-ai/PyDough/documentation/usage.md

 - `DAYOFWEEK` : A function that returns the number of days since the start of the week.
 Start of week is relative to the `start_of_week` config.
 - `DATETIME` : This function also supports the `start of week` unit, which is relative to the `start_of_week` config.
 - `DATEDIFF` : This function also supports difference between two dates in terms of weeks, which is relative to the `start_of_week` config.
+- `DATE_TRUNC` : This function also supports truncating a date to the start of the week, which is relative to the `start_of_week` config.

 The value must be one of the following `DayOfWeek` enum values: